radblock/infrastructure/README.md

 **s3**

 s3 stands for "simple storage service".
 You make "buckets," which are kinda like folders, and then you put "objects" in them, which are exactly like files.

 You can make a bucket public and point a domain name at it to host a website.
+If you did so, and your bucket was called "fabulousartist.com" and then an object called "blog/my-first-post.html", you'd be able to browse to "http://fabulousartist.com/blog/my-first-post.html" and see that file.

 You can make a bucket private or write-only to make a file dropbox.